saucelabs/sauce-school/codelabs/Module3_SeleniumPython.md

 * Go to the **PyCharm** menu then > **Preferences**.
 (On Windows it's **File > Settings**).
 Find the auto import settings, and make sure that your imports are set up to use the **from \<module\>** syntax:
 <img src="assets/3.03M.png" alt="Login Failure Markup" width="600"/>

-When you run pytest in the terminal, you should get results like this. (locator-test may or may not fail)
+When you run pytest in the terminal, you should get results like this. (locator-test may or may not fail):

 <img src="assets/3.03O.png" alt="Login Failure Markup" width="600"/>

 See the complete [source code here](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/python/Mod3/3.03).